Emmanuel-Roy/Emoo-Boy/README.md

 ## Foreword:

-### ALL THE GAMES SHOWN AND TESTED ARE LEGAL COPIES I OWN AND WERE DUMPED PERSONALLY FROM A REAL NINTENDO 3DS RUNNING VIRTUAL CONSOLE SOFTWARE.
+### ALL THE GAMES SHOWN AND TESTED ARE FROM FULLY LEGAL COPIES I OWN AND WERE DUMPED PERSONALLY FROM A REAL NINTENDO 3DS RUNNING VIRTUAL CONSOLE SOFTWARE.

+### These ROMS are thus legal under Section 117 of the U.S. Copyright Act.

 ### No ROM files are or will ever be included, I do NOT advocate for piracy or any unauthorized use of Nintendo Intellectual Property.

 ### This project is intended to be used for educational purposes only.

-### ALL RIGHTS RESERVED TO NINTENDO.

 ## Introduction:
 The Nintendo Gameboy system is one of the most beloved devices of all time, selling a combined 118.69 million units worldwide, one of which ended up in the hands of my family.